Mark L. Booth

+Mark L. Booth (November 30, 1911 – January 28, 1988) was an American college football coach.

+Biography

-Mark L. Booth (November 30, 1911 – January 28, 1988) was an American football coach.
-He served as the head football coach at Waynesburg College—now known as Waynesburg University—in Waynesburg, Pennsylvania for one season in 1942, compiling a record of 2–6.
+Booth served as the head football coach at Waynesburg College—now known as Waynesburg University—in Waynesburg, Pennsylvania for one season in 1942, compiling a record of 2–6.
 Booth played college football as a guard at Waynesburg.

 Booth served in the United States Navy during World War II and the Korean War.

+Death

-He died on January 28, 1988, at Shadyside Hospital in Pittsburgh, Pennsylvania.
+Booth died on January 28, 1988, at Shadyside Hospital in Pittsburgh, Pennsylvania.